phrugsa-limbunlom/PickSmart/README.md

 ### Agent Architecture

-The system implements a search and analyze agent with a multi-step workflow using LangGraph for orchestration:
+The system implements a search and analyst agent with a multi-step workflow using LangGraph for orchestration:

 ```python
 graph = StateGraph(SearchAgentState)